IDMNYU/IdeationPrototypingSpring19-Bennett/MidTermProject.md

 * Draw a new concept map exploring this weeks findings.
 If you need, create another mind map, exploring your findings.
 Post it as well as a written reflection.

+* Conduct 6 surveys.
+Document your process and the findings.
+Write a blog post, reflecting on what transpired and what your next steps are.
+Do you need to conduct more surveys?
+Is there another audience that you need to speak with?

 #### Project Launch in Week 3: (Previous assignment, kept here for record)